Baltoli/project-docs/notes/log.md

 * Started to stub out some implementations / things that will need to be done to get the appropriate information out of the usage and module.
 * Fixed that annoying CMake install problem for the experiments directory.

+## 17/1/2017

+* Next step is to rip out the part of the instrumenter that maps variable names onto an LLVM `Value`.
+Have implemented this and moved the appropriate parts out into a common location so that the static analyser is able to access them.
+* Working on integrating the LLVM pass boilerplate into the setup I have going at the moment - have it such that the pass is run, setting a variable on itself that is checked by the consumer of the pass afterwards.
+* Realised that my pass construction interface isn't quite right, and I need to actually give an `Automata`.